Advancing Health Literacy in Clinical Research: Clear Communications for Every Participant

 - Center for Drug Evaluation and Research and Center for Biologics Evaluation and Research.
 2018.
 Patient-focused drug development: Collecting comprehensive and representative input: Guidance for industry, Food and Drug Administration staff , and other stakeholders.
-Washington, DC: Food and Drug Administration. https://www.fda.gov/media/113653/download.
+Washington, DC: Food and Drug Administration.
+Available at: https://www.fda.gov/media/113653/download (accessed September 2, 2020).

 - Agency for Healthcare Research and Quality.
 2019.
-Informed consent and authorization toolkit. https://www.ahrq.gov/funding/policies/informedconsent/index.html (accessed October 24, 2019).
+Informed consent and authorization toolkit.
+Available at: https://www.ahrq.gov/funding/policies/informedconsent/index.html (accessed October 24, 2019).